 💭 FAQs

-Yes, you can use homemade puff pastry for Spanakopita.
+Yes, you can use homemade puff pastry.
 Roll out the pastry dough on a lightly floured surface to create your pastry sheet.

 Did you make this recipe?
 Leave a review and a ⭐⭐⭐⭐⭐ rating below, or tag us in our Facebook Group!
 Alternatively, bookmark it in your browser or save to Pinterest.